Department TA Handbook

 Only office supplies directly applicable to your teaching responsibilities will be provided by the Department.
 Classroom supplies are available in the Main Office (South Hall 5607A).
 You must provide any other supplies.
 Scratch paper is freely available in the Mail Room (South Hall 5524).
 (Top)

 You need not purchase the text for the course you will be teaching.
-A copy of each necessary text may be checked out from the Graduate Program Assistant in room 5607E at the beginning of the quarter.
+A copy of each necessary text may be checked out from the Graduate Program Advisor in room 5607E at the beginning of the quarter.
 These texts are to be returned, in good condition, at the conclusion of each quarter.

 Department secretarial service is not available to Teaching Assistants.
 PCs and workstations in the Computer Lab support excellent word processors (Word and LaTeX) for all graduate students.
 (Top)